Françoise Gosse

 the La Marie, La Marguerite, and the Saint-Pierre out of Rouen.

-Pierre-Lionel LaBerge believes that she took the Saint-Pierre because
+Pierre-Lionel LaBerge believes that she took the Saint-Pierre

 Noyon was close to Rouen and its captain was from nearby Amiens.